ibm-maximo-dev/maximodev-cli/README.md

 `create script-field-validator`, like the `java-field-valiator` will create a field validator and register it to an object and field.
 The difference being that this field valiator will use the `automation scripting` framework and will not require Java.

 ### maximo-cli create sample-classic-app
 `create sample-classic-app` prompts your for some information, and it will create a new sample application in your add-on location.
 This sample app is mainly used to help you scaffold a new application, or for you to see how to build a complete working sample application within your addon.
-It adds dbc scripts and Java files, and it is a fully working applications.
+It adds dbc scripts and Java files, and it is a fully working application.
 You can then `build` and `deploy` your addon to see it working within your Maximo environment.

 ### maximo-cli update product-xml
 `update product-xml` is a utility that will update the last script number in your product xml by inspecting and finding the last script in your product scripts area.
 This assumes that your product xml is a `template` file, which, it will be is your used `maximo-cli` to create it.

 ### maximo-cli set
 `maximo-cli set` is a command that can be used to update your `addon.properties`.
-For example if you need to set/change your Java Home or your Maximo Home, you can use the following commands, respectively; `maximo-cli set java-home`  or `maximo-cli set maximo-home`.
-These `set` commands will prompt a question, and then proceed to update the `addon.properties`
+If you need to set or change your Maximo Home, you can use the following command `maximo-cli set maximo-home`.
+The `set` command will prompt a question, and then proceed to update the `addon.properties`.
+Currently only setting or updating the `maximo_home` is supported, but in the future more options may be added.

+### maximo-cli build
+`maximo-cli build` will build and copy your add-on artifacts to a `dist` directory.
+If you have a `Java` project, then `gradle` will be executed to build all the java parts.
+This build process will also update your `product xml` with the last script number, and it will create a `.mxs` file of your presentation files, optionally creating a delta of changes in if a `BASE/resources/presentations` directory exists with base presentation files.
+Once a `build` is complete all files in the `dist` folder can be packaged or copied to a `Maximo` instance.

 ## Wrapper Commands
 Wrapper commands are `maximo-cli` commands that basically just wrap existing tools in Maximo.
-These script require that the `MAXIMO_HOME` environment variable be set, OR, that your `addon.properties` contains the `maximo_home` property set to a valid Maximo installation/dev directory.
+These scripts require that the `MAXIMO_HOME` environment variable be set, OR, that your `addon.properties` contains the `maximo_home` property set to a valid Maximo installation/dev directory.

 ### maximo-cli run-dbc
 `run-dbc` is a utility wrapper around Maximo's `runscriptfile` command.
 It differs in that `run-dbc` will accept the full path to a script instead of having to pass a script directory and script filename without the extension.  `run-dbc` will also prompt you to automatically show the log file if the script fails.